skycoin/pyskycoin/docker/images/dev-cli/README.md

 # Build your own images

+The build process relies on the following parameters

-`SOURCE_COMMIT`: the SHA1 hash of the commit being tested.
+- `SOURCE_COMMIT`: the SHA1 hash of the commit being tested.

-`IMAGE_NAME`: the name and tag of the Docker repository being built.
+- `IMAGE_NAME`: the name and tag of the Docker repository being built.

-`DOCKERFILE_PATH`: the dockerfile currently being built.
+- `DOCKERFILE_PATH`: the dockerfile currently being built.

-Build image from `skycoindev-cli:develop`.
+In order to build image from `skycoindev-cli:develop` execute the following shell command

 ```sh
 $ cd skycoin